bank2ynab/bank2ynab/README.md

 - Check the `[DEFAULT]` configuration in `bank2ynab.conf`. *You only need to do this once.* Specifically:
   - `Source Path =` the path where you save your downloaded CSV files.
   - `Delete Source File = True` set to `False` if you want to keep the original CSV you downloaded.
-- Check that the configuration in `bank2ynab.conf` contains a `[SECTION]` for your banking format.
+- Check that the configuration in `bank2ynab.conf` contains a `[SECTION]` for your banking format. *You only need to do this once per bank you use.*
   - *(to do @torbengb : more details to be added here!)*
   - `Source Filename Pattern =` *to do*
   - `Source CSV Delimiter = ,` some banks use `;` as a delimiter instead.
   - `Source Has Column Headers = True` set to `False` if it's not the case.
   - `Input Columns = Date,Payee,Outflow,Inflow,Running Balance` modify the order to match your file.
 Enter `skip` for irrelevant columns.
-- Run the `banbk2ynab` conversion script.
+- Run the `bank2ynab` conversion script.
 How to do this depends on your operating system:
   - *(to do: more details to be added here!)*
 - Drag-and-drop the converted CSV file onto the YNAB web app.
   - YNAB will detect this and offer you import options.
 If you had already swtiched YNAB to the corresponding account view, YNAB will understand that you want to import this file to this account.